lazypwny751/ponyinfo/README.md

-closed project for another project ;)
+this project had been closed!